+TO: SEC/Senate

-TO:SEC/SenateFROM:Gloria Rhodes, Chair, Diversity, Equity, and Inclusion CommitteeDATE:March 15, 2022SUBJECT:ACTION: address the issues with DEI membership related to changes in position titles / campus reorg.
+FROM: Gloria Rhodes, Chair, Diversity, Equity, and Inclusion Committee changes in position titles / campus reorg.
 We are recommending specifically, to look at the AVP-FASS overlap with Provost designee and the Chief Diversity Officer / VP Student Affairs and Campus Diversity (which are now the same person/position).
 Referred by email Oct 11 (no official referral issued).